DanHutch/crosspoll_be/README.md

      ![sample user show response](./readme_imgs/search_response.png)

 #### _Authenticated Endpoints_
 The Authentication endpoint responds to successful POST requests with a JSON Web Token.
-This JWT must be included in the `"Authentication"` header of requests to all other authenticated endpoints.
+This JWT must be included in the `Authorization` header of requests to all other authenticated endpoints.

 4. **Authentication**
    - Method: `POST`